-where $h^\vee_G$ is the dual Coxeter number of $G$.
-It was proposed \cite{Intriligator:1999cn} that this space is the moduli space of $M$ instantons for the gauge group $G$ on a compact K3 surface of volume $M_\text{s}^2$ --- the appearance of the K3 can be understood via duality with M-theory: the $E_8\times E_8$ Heteortic string on $T^3$ is believed to be dual to M-theory on a ($T^3$ fibered) K3, therefore we obtain a dual M-theory background $\mathbb{C}^2/\Gamma_G\times \text{K3}$.
-The singularity is being probed by $M$ transverse M2's, corresponding to the $M$ Heterotic NS5s wrapped on the $T^3$ fiber of the K3 surface.\footnote{\ For the beautiful details of the relevant geometry we refer our readers to the slides of the talk by David Morrison, ''Half K3 surfaces, or K3, G2, E8, M, and all that'', at Strings 2002.
-Currently the slides are available at the \href{https://member.ipmu.jp/yuji.tachikawa/stringsmirrors/2002/morrison.pdf}{unofficial Strings mirror website} by Yuji Tachikawa.} Since M2 branes are pointlike instantons for the 7d gauge theory of type $G$ corresponding to M-theory on $\mathbb C^2/\Gamma_G$, this explains the fact that the CB of this 3d theory is simply the moduli space of $M$ instantons for the gauge group $G$ on a compact K3.
+It was proposed in \cite{Intriligator:1999cn} that this space is the moduli space of $M$ instantons for the gauge group $G$ on a compact K3 surface of volume $M_\text{s}^2$.
+The appearance of the K3 can be understood via duality with M-theory: the $E_8\times E_8$ heteortic string on $T^3$ is believed to be dual to M-theory on a ($T^3$-fibered) K3, therefore we obtain a dual M-theory background $\mathbb{C}^2/\Gamma_G\times \text{K3}$.
+The singularity is being probed by $M$ transverse M2s, corresponding to the $M$ heterotic NS5s wrapped on the $T^3$ fiber of the K3 surface.\footnote{\ For the details of the relevant geometry we refer our readers to the slides of the talk \emph{Half K3 surfaces, or K3, $G_2$, $E_8$, M, and all that} by David Morrison, given at Strings 2002.
+Currently the slides are available at the \href{https://member.ipmu.jp/yuji.tachikawa/stringsmirrors/2002/morrison.pdf}{unofficial Strings mirror website} maintained by Yuji Tachikawa.} Since M2-branes are pointlike instantons for the 7D gauge theory of type $G$ corresponding to M-theory on $\mathbb C^2/\Gamma_G$, this explains the fact that the CB of this 3D theory is simply the moduli space of $M$ instantons for the gauge group $G$ on a compact K3.
 The resulting moduli space is a compact hyperk\"ahler space with $c_1=0$ (its metric being the unique Ricci-flat one).
-These spaces have several interesting singularities, that can be characerized exploiting corresponding 3D IR fixed points.
-In particular, taking the limit $M_\text{s} \to \infty$ produces a three-dimensional (3D) field theory with CB given by the moduli space of $M$ instantons for the gauge group $G$ on a noncompact singular patch of the K3.
-For reasons that will become clear later, we call 3D QFT which flows to such a fixed point an \textit{electric quiver} for the 6d theory, following the terminology introduced in \cite{Cabrera:2019dob}.
+These spaces have several interesting singularities that can be characterized exploiting corresponding 3D IR fixed points.
+In particular, taking the limit $M_\text{s} \to \infty$ produces a 3D field theory with CB given by the moduli space of $M$ instantons for the gauge group $G$ on a noncompact singular patch of the K3.
+For reasons that will become clear later, we will call the 3D QFT which flows to such a fixed point an \textit{electric quiver} for the 6D theory.
 As will be argued in the main body of the paper, for $G=SU(k)$ this quiver QFT reads: